syntropiq/yoked/docs/modelfile.md

 FROM llama3.2
 # sets the temperature to 1 [higher is more creative, lower is more coherent]
 PARAMETER temperature 1
-# sets the context window size to 4096, this controls how many tokens the LLM can use as context to generate the next token
+# The `num_ctx` parameter is now deprecated and its value is effectively ignored.
+# The context window size is now dynamically calculated based on the message length,
+# rounded up to the nearest 1024, with a minimum of 4096, and capped by the model's maximum context length.
-PARAMETER num_ctx 4096
+# PARAMETER num_ctx 4096

 # sets a custom system message to specify the behavior of the chat assistant
 SYSTEM You are Mario from super mario bros, acting as an assistant.